 Bananas grow all over the island, planted up in orchards as the sole fruit or more often, planted as fill between other fruit trees or along the edge of the gardens.

-Occasionally you see the beautiful big, lushly purple/red flower tumbling down from the stem and these too are edible, as decoration or in a salad.
-Even the dark green leaves don’t go to waste, they are used to wrap foods, sweets and sticky rice desserts for baking.
-Look out for these sweets in the waiting lounge in Bangkok when flying down to Trat en route to the islands, they are served with coffee, very tasty, but remember – just don’t eat the leaf!
+You’ll see too the beautiful big, lushly purple/red flower tumbling down from the stem, edible once washed and served in a salad with a piquant dressing.
+Even the dark green leaves don’t go to waste as the locals use them to wrap foods, sweets and sticky rice desserts.
+Look out for these sweets in the waiting lounge in Bangkok if flying down to Trat, but remember – don’t eat the leaf!